gregertw/cognite_flutter_demo/README.md

 ## iOS and Android versions

-Due to the work related to releasing official apps, the iOS and Adroid versions of this demo app are available as tests/previews.You can download the Android version from https://www.dropbox.com/s/wzpikapz8zjul2f/cognite_flutter_demo.apk?dl=1 and the iOS app should be available on Testflight shortly.
+Due to the work related to releasing official apps, the iOS and Adroid versions of this demo app are available as tests previews.You can download the Android version from https://www.dropbox.com/s/wzpikapz8zjul2f/cognite_flutter_demo.apk?dl=1 and the iOS app is available from Testflight at https://testflight.apple.com/join/BaSD6V0J

 ## About this repository